-We investigate the dependence between ethanol (biofuel) production and competing uses for corn via a case study of U.S. corn production from 1980 to 2009.
-Agricultural models are often used to estimate this effect of biofuel production on crop production and, correspondingly, land use change: these models can be validated with statistical analysis of dependency - or competition - among crop uses.
-Standard statistical tests for independence are inappropriate, however, because the uses of an agricultural crop are constrained: total crop use is always the sum of the constituents.
-Commonly used methods for testing independence in compositional data rely upon restrictive distributional assumptions: either the multivariate log-normal distribution or a particular choice from the family of Liouville distributions.

-We develop a general method for these compositional distributions via the Kolmorgorov-Smirnov probability distance and the empirical copula.
-We apply this method to determine competition between ethanol feedstock production and other alternate products of corn.
+We investigate the effect of ethanol (biofuel) production on competing uses for corn through a case study of U.S. corn production.
+Currently, agricultural models are used to estimate the effect of biofuel production on crop production and, correspondingly, land use change.
+These models can potentially be validated with statistical analysis of changes in crop use.
+Standard statistical methods are inappropriate, however, because the uses of an agricultural crop are constrained: total crop use is always the sum of the constituents.
+We develop a general method for these compositional distributions, and apply this method to determine competition between ethanol feedstock production and other alternate products of corn.
 We find evidence of competition among the constituents of corn yield, particularly with respect to ethanol production.